 For short-term relief of anxiety symptoms, including shortness of breath, doctors

 These may provide some relief from anxiety symptoms within about 30 minutes.

 Cognitive behavioral therapy

 Cognitive behavioral therapy (CBT) may benefit many people with anxiety.
-It aims to help people modify how they think and behave in certain situations, such as those that trigger anxiety.
+It aims to help people modify how they think and s, such as those that trigger anxiety.

 During CBT, a person may learn their anxiety focuses on false alarms of fear, and the therapy may train them to cope with conditions that cause anxiety instead of avoiding them.